makinacorpus/django_pyoidc/DEVELOPMENT.md

 ## Running Tests

-Check database settings in tests/test_settings.py, target a real PostgreSQL Host (You need a PostgreSQL version 12 or greater).
+Check database settings in `tests/test_settings.py`, target a real PostgreSQL Host (You need a PostgreSQL version 12 or greater), for e2e tests check the `tests/e2e/settings.py` file.

 ```
-python3 runtests.py
+python3 run_tests.py  # for unit tests
+python3 run_e2e_tests.py  # for end to end tests
 ```

 ## Adding a dependency